-For Selah (Raffey Cassidy), it’s all she’s ever know.
+For Selah (Raffey Cassidy), it’s all she’s ever known.
 Born into the cult and now a teenager, she is devout to Shepherd’s ideology and religious teachings.
 Though in her adolescence, forms a desire to question what has been passed on as fact.
 As Shepherd takes a unique interest in her, perhaps as a potential wife, Selah begins to have unsettling visions, leading her to fear Shepherd is not who he claims to be.

 The Other Lamb is a striking visual.
 There’s a serene effect it has on the viewer as we’re exposed to the vast, calm landscape wrapping around this group.
 It is ever-exposed as the juxtaposition to the disturbing inner-workings of the cult leader.
 He’s manipulative by playing into these women’s existing traumas and lack of confidence or voice.
 Nothing he says is anything new, but he has a presence that consumes his followers.
 It’s a perfect analogy for domestic violence, both emotional and physical abuse.

 Overall, the film moves slowly — leaning more towards psychological thriller than horror.
 The two can coexist certainly, but they are not interchangeable.
 For a film billed as a true horror film, I don’t think it exposed enough darkness to leave the viewer overcome with it.
-Its pacing and tone is similar to The Witch, but lacks the dread that is built up with that film.
+Its pacing and tone are similar to The Witch but it lacks the dread that is built up with that film.
 I would say I enjoyed it enough to say this is worth a watch, as it explores some troublesome themes.
 However, I would preface it by saying it’s not one of those movies that will stick with you.

-The Other Lamb is out April 3rd on VOD
+The Other Lamb is available on Hulu

 Recommended: Michiel Huisman stars in The Invitation, which has similar themes about cults.